isabella232/media-analytics.en-1/help/measurement-options/supported-devices.md

 ---
 title: Supported devices and platforms
-description: Adobe Analytics for Audio and Video ensures that each media stream is collected and reported across all devices.
+description: Adobe Analytics for Streaming Media ensures that each media stream is collected and reported across all devices.
 ---

 # Supported devices and platforms {#devices-supported}